gjtucker/PC-Select/README.md

 * Download GCTA (http://www.complextraitgenomics.com/software/gcta/mlmassoc.html)
 * (Optional) The real genotypes and phenotypes are made available by the WTCCC2 (http://www.wtccc.org.uk/ccc2/).
 To run those analyses, acquire the data from WTCCC2 and convert to eigenstrat format ((http://www.hsph.harvard.edu/alkes-price/software/).

-All of the following commands should be run from the src directory.
+All of the following commands should be run from the src directory in Matlab unless otherwise specified.

 ## Simulated genotypes and phenotypes